MernMastery832/EchoSphere/README.md

 ./admin_tool.sh
 .env Variables
 For email service and content moderation, set the required variables in your .env file.
+## My Contributions
+- Developed the automated content moderation system utilizing various NLP APIs.
+- Implemented context-based authentication to enhance user security.
+- Created user interface components using React.js and integrated them with backend services.
+- Set up the database schema and managed data interactions with MongoDB.
+- Designed the admin and moderator dashboards for effective community management.

+## Impact
+SocialEcho aims to provide a safe and engaging environment for users to connect and share content.
+By leveraging automated content moderation and context-based authentication, the platform ensures compliance with community guidelines and protects user accounts from unauthorized access.
+The implementation of these features not only enhances user experience but also fosters a positive online community.

 License
 This project is licensed under the MIT License.